an1245/falco-misp-connector/README.md

 - MISP server auth key - the API auth key from the MISP Server
 - MISP HTTP/HTTPS Setting - does the MISP server use HTTP or HTTPS
 - MISP HTTPS Verify Cert - do you want to verify the HTTPS certificate?
-- MISP Removed Deleted Indicators - do you want to remove indicators that have been soft deleted in the MISP Server?

 **MISP Filtering details**
 - MISP Organisation Name - retrieve indicators only from a certain organisation - '' means retrieve from all organisations